chuckstock/intro-react-redux-omdb/slides/slides.md

 ### Babel

   * Babel is JavaScript compiler
-  * Gives the ability to use next gen JavaScript functionality, without the worry if it not working in older browsers
+  * Gives the ability to use next gen JavaScript functionality, without worrying about your code working on older browsers

 ---